What Is It?

 The top-level Carnival SX Prestige comes with a 12.3-inch center display that neatly integrates with an additional 12.3-inch driver display to give the MPV a high-tech look.
 Features can be accessed via a touchscreen display; a home button brings up a menu that can be swiped to show additional screens.
 We appreciate the additional physical buttons below the display for quick, easy access to the navigation and radio, including volume and tuning knobs.

 The 2022 Kia Carnival has an available cabin camera and intercom — a great monitor for parents who want to ensure harmony among rear-seat progeny.
 The camera view displays all rear seats, and the intercom makes it possible to address occupants without shouting above the audio system — or sibling rivalries.
-The Carnival also features an ultrasonic sensor that alerts the driver if doors get locked with a person or animal still in the vehicle.
+The Carnival also features an ultrasonic sensor that alerts the driver if doors get locked with a person, animal or the car keys still in the vehicle.
+However, if you would like to have an extra sense of security you should get a small tracking device for your keys just in case you have trouble finding your lost cars keys.

 VIP Lounge Seats